Setup API Access to Palo Alto Networks VM-Series¶

 a.
 Launch Panorama¶

-Launch Panorama from AWS portal, ssh in to set UI password, same as PAN firewall.
+Launch Panorama from the AWS portal and SSH in to set the UI password, which is the same as the PAN firewall.

-Change Panorama management interface security group, to allow 3978 port.
-This is the port used by Panorama and firewall to exchange information.
+Change the Panorama management interface security group to allow port 3978.
+This is the port used by Panorama and the firewall to exchange information.

-Install license in Panorama, without correct license, it won’t work.
+Install a license in Panorama.
+Without the correct license, it won’t work.

 b.
 Upgrade Panorama¶

 Panorama must be on the same software version as its managed firewalls.

 Currently, a newly launched firewall instance is on version 9.0.1, but the Panorama instance version is on 8.1.2.
 So once you have launched a Panorama instance, upgrade it to version 9.0.0+ by following the instructions below.

 Go to Panorama –> Dynamic Updates, click “Check Now”, select the latest version in “Applications and Threats”, download and install.

 Go to Panorama –> Software, select the desired version, download and install.
 After installation, Panorama will reboot.
 This will take a few minutes.